raetsch/Jupiter-Info-Collection/liquidity_and_farming.md

 It is now no longer needed to provide liquidity to get rewarded.
 If you choose to stake via valuedefi, follow the next steps:

-If you open the link you might see the following window, of you do not have a bsc-address connected:
+If you open the link you might see the following window, if you do not have a bsc-address connected:

 ![image-20210316081114304](pics/image-20210316081114304.png)